Understanding Bagchal: Traditional Strategy Meets Modern AI

 }

-At depth 16, it was unbeatable.
-At depth 12, it was still crushing me every time.
-The problem wasn’t that the AI was bad, it was that it was too good.
+At depth 16, the AI was unbeatable.
+At depth 12, it still crushed me consistently.
+The problem wasn’t that the AI was defective—it was that it was too good.

 Evaluation Function Design